 We start by conditioning our cutting boards with our Special Blend Wood oil consisting of organic fractionated coconut oil (coconut MCT oil), organic lemon essential oil and organic Vitamin E oil.
 Although a good alternative is mineral oil, we stay away from using it because there is some inconsistent data as to whether or not it has negative health effects.
 We want to be sure we provide you with the safest and highest quality product for you and your family.
 We advise you to please not use household oils to condition your cutting boards.
 These oils, because they contain monounsaturated and polyunsaturated fats can become rancid over time.
 Learn more here.

 When finishing any table, certain countertops coasters and other wood furniture that we want to be waterproof or add extra protection, we exclusively use Rubio Monocoat.
 Rubio Monocoat Natural Oil Finish is the leading plant-based, environmentally responsible, sustainable, nonpolluting, single-coat, durable wood finish Rubio Monocoat contains 0% VOC and has no effect on indoor air quality.
 If you don’t know about this product, you better step up your game!

 How we conserve finishing materials

-We usually apply 2-3 primary coats of our fractionated coconut oil/vitamin E blend.
+We usually apply 2-3 primary coats of our Special Blend Wood oil.
 When finishing multiple boards, we apply the coats by "bathing" the cutting boards in the oil, basically just dunking them into a tub of oil.
 We keep the baths clean and reusable.
 We chose this method for application because it limits waste.
 When we pull the boards out of the bath, we set them above the tub of oil on a rack so that the excess oil can drip back into the bath and be reused.
 If we are only working with one board we will use a small dish towel that we wash and reuse.

 To pack our products we use boxes, twine, paper, stickers, labels, padded mailers and tuck boxes.